CharlesStockman/scriptsForInstallingGentoo/README.md

 | Init Systems                     | OpenRC
 | Boot System                      | Grub                                                                                                                                                                                |

-## Work Arounds

-04_Install_Stage_3.sh is not get the stage3 frin the web.
-The work around is to add the stage3 file to the boot drive and then the 04_Install_Stage_3.sh has been modified to work with that file.

 ## Tips for a Successful Install

 | Suggestion                            | Description                                                                                                                                                                             |